revona-jackson/revona-orchestration/portfolio/portfolio/case-studies/portfolio/case-studies/orchestration-studio/portfolio/case-studies/orchestration-studio/02_the-architecture.md

 03_GRACEFULSERENITY11/        → YouTube ambience pipeline
 04_FREEDOM-PLAN/              → Strategic frameworks + analysis
 05_PREPAREDNESS/              → FEMA-aligned resilience system
-Each pillar is a self‑contained subsystem with its own routing logic, asset types, and metadata schema.
-The Creative Directory governs them all.

 2.2 Operational Topography: How the System Thinks
 The architecture is not just a file tree — it is a semantic map that defines how information flows through the studio.

-Code
 ┌──────────────────────────────────────────────────────────────┐
 │                 OPERATIONAL TOPOGRAPHY MAP                   │
 └──────────────────────────────────────────────────────────────┘